 Hire a student, grow your startup: Interview with OPEN

-The Innovator Skills Initiative (ISI) grant program is helping startups hire students across BC.
+The Innovator Skills Initiative (ISI) grant program is helping Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. hire students across BC.
 How does it work?
 Startups get funds to grow their teams, while students get hands-on work experience and entrepreneurial training before they graduate.
+The program is administered by our partners at New Ventures BC.

 What’s it like for participants?